 Contact with the profession is also emphasized, and the School maintains various programs and visits from local and national practitioners.
 An extensive lecture series involving recognized designers and thinkers further enhances the educational environment as well as provides exposure to contemporary issues.

-Learn more about the School of Architecture's Graduate programs by downloading the guide at the bottom of this page, by using the lefthand navigation menu, or by following these links:
+Learn more about the School of Architecture's graduate programs in this program guide, by using the webpage navigation menu, or by following these links:

 - Degree Programs

 For general questions about the School of Architecture and the Admissions process, please email SoAemail@example.com.